What is local-search?

-Reviews across third-party websites are important on a couple fronts.
+Reviews across third-party websites are important on a couple of fronts.
 First is the obvious social-proof element which helps people choose between competing businesses.
 Then there’s the positive impact online reviews have on local SEO.

 Positive online reviews increase the prominence of a business in the eyes of search engines—an important factor when determining search rankings.
 Google, for example, has tied their local review feature directly into the business listings themselves.
 Whereas sites like Bing and Yahoo rely on Yelp reviews for their search rankings.

 In regard to local SEO, search engines look at the quantity and frequency of online reviews.
-A single wave of reviews from a couple years back doesn’t do much good in regard to SEO.
+A single wave of reviews from a couple of years back doesn’t do much good in regard to SEO.
 But a review every week or two will make a big difference.

 Similar to the old phonebooks, online directories operate within the framework of business categories.
 So it’s important to get this right when setting up your business listing across the net.
-It should be pretty straight forward, but similar categories may present themselves which could be confusing.
+It should be pretty straightforward, but similar categories may present themselves which could be confusing.
 Always choose the more local option.
 In other words, consider what a potential client would be searching for and pick that—e.g. insurance agency over insurance company.

-A backlink is the term for a hyperlink to your website from another website.
+A backlink is a term for a hyperlink to your website from another website.
 If someone mentions your business or website, they will often include a link so that their visitors can easily locate you online.